Effects of nuclear explosions: Survivability

 Survivability is highly dependent on factors such as if one is indoors or out, the size of the explosion, the proximity to the explosion, and to a lesser degree the direction of the wind carrying fallout.
 Death is highly likely and radiation poisoning is almost certain if one is caught in the open with no terrain or building masking effects within a radius of 0–3 km from a 1 megaton airburst, and the median lethal dose from the blast extends out to about 8 km from the same 1 megaton atmospheric explosion.

-An example that highlights the variability in the real world and the effect of being indoors is Akiko Takakura.
-Despite the lethal radiation and blast zone extending well past her position at Hiroshima, Takakura survived the effects of a 16 kt atomic bomb at a distance of 300 m from the hypocenter, with only minor injuries, due mainly to her position in the lobby of the Bank of Japan, a reinforced concrete building, at the time.
+An example that highlights the variability in the real world and the effect of being indoors is Eizo Nomura.
+Despite the lethal radiation and blast zone extending well past his position at Hiroshima, Nomura survived the effects of a 16 kt atomic bomb at a distance of 170 m from the hypocenter, due mainly to his position in the basement of a reinforced concrete building at the time of the explosion.
+A month after the bombing Nomura suffered from radiation sickness, but recovered and went on to live until 1982.
+Another survivor was Akiko Takakura, who survived with only minor injuries due to her being in the lobby of the Bank of Japan, a similar concrete structure, at a distance of 300 m.
 In contrast, the unknown person sitting outside, fully exposed, on the steps of the Sumitomo Bank, next door to the Bank of Japan, received lethal third-degree burns and was then likely killed by the blast, in that order, within two seconds.

 With medical attention, radiation exposure is survivable to 200 rems of acute dose exposure.
 If a group of people is exposed to a 50 to 59 rems acute (within 24 hours) radiation dose, none will get radiation sickness.
 If the group is exposed to 60 to 180 rems, 50% will become sick with radiation poisoning.
 If medically treated, all of the 60–180 rems group will survive.
 If the group is exposed to 200 to 450 rems, most if not all of the group will become sick; 50% will die within two to four weeks, even with medical attention.
 If the group is exposed to 460 to 600 rems, 100% of the group will get radiation poisoning, and 50% will die within one to three weeks.
 If the group is exposed to 600 to 1000 rems, 50% will die in one to three weeks.
 If the group is exposed to 1,000 to 5,000 rems, 100% of the group will die within 2 weeks.
 At 5,000 rems, 100% of the group will die within 2 days.